 Metal Art Designs of England and America

-In America, utility was the main consideration and the local blacksmith made mostly latches, bolts and hinges.
-On the other hand, in England, fireplace accessories for example were made using iron enhanced with brass ornamentation which enriched the lesser metal.
+In America, utilities were the main consideration and the local blacksmith made mostly latches, bolts, and hinges.
+On the other hand, in England, fireplace accessories, for example, were made using iron enhanced with brass ornamentation which enriched the lesser metal.

 The 18th century was the silver tableware era and it was not uncommon to see silverware and other metal based ornaments in both countries.
 France seized the opportunity of the English and American passion for ormolu and exported shelf clocks and other decorative ornaments that had great appeal to the American and English public.

 There are ten different basic metals that were used traditionally, and even today.
 They are:

 Some of the metals listed above lack the required qualities needed for decorative arts and are often combined with other metals to form alloys.
 The alloys then formed have the advantageous qualities of the combined metals.

 there are a large number of different alloys, but the main ones are: